gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/solvation-energy.rst

 ..  container:: justify

-    The present simulations are too short to give a proper result.
-To actually measure the solvation energy of a molecule, use much longer equilibration (typically one nanosecond) and production runs
+    The present simulations are too short to give a reliable result.
+To accurately measure the solvation energy of a molecule, use much longer equilibration (typically one nanosecond) and production runs
     (typically several nanoseconds).